4.5% uplift in gross profit after using Competera’s demand-based engine

-Since our client belongs to the major market players, the assortment of any of its categories can be described as a variety of brands of any model, color, or shape.
-Motivated to streamline the pricing process, the pricing team required a solution that could assist in solving a number of challenges.
+Since our client is the #1 consumer electronics retailer in their country, the assortment of their categories can be described as a variety of brands of any model, color, or shape.
+Managing over 3$ billion yearly revenue, the pricing team was motivated to streamline all their pricing processes.
+In addition to that, they required a solution that could assist in solving a number of challenges.

-Sales movements within the portfolio from more profitable to less profitable products
+The client faced sales changes within the portfolio from more profitable to less profitable products.

 To meet these challenges, our pricing architecture team suggested using a demand-driven pricing engine powered by Neural networks.
-It can consider price elasticity of demand, cross-elasticity, competitive environment, and other crucial factors to recommend optimal prices.
-Category historical data for 2.5 years (sales, stock, geography, margin, motivation, promo, etc.) was taken as a basis for calculation and design of ML algorithms.
+It considers price elasticity of demand, cross-elasticity, competitive environment, and other crucial factors to recommend optimal prices.
+Historical data collected throughout 2.5 years (sales, stock, geography, margin, motivation, promo, etc.) was taken as a foundation for calculation and design of ML algorithms.

 The PoC Design